 Shimla FAQs: 14 Questions Every Visitor Asks (Answered Honestly)

-How do I get to Shimla?
+How do you get to Shimla?

 Two options.
 The scenic route: Shatabdi Express to Kalka (4 hours, INR 700-1,000), then the UNESCO toy train to Shimla (5-6 hours, INR 300-700).
 The fast route: drive via Chandigarh on NH5 (7-8 hours).
 Flights from Delhi to Shimla Airport (SLV) exist but are frequently cancelled due to weather — don't rely on them.

 From Chandigarh: 4-5 hours by car (117 km).
-The road is winding after Kalka.
+The road winds after Kalka.

 Is the toy train actually worth 5-6 hours?

 Yes.
 Unambiguously yes.
-The Kalka-Shimla Railway passes through 102 tunnels, over 800 bridges, and climbs from 640m to 2,076m.
+The Kalka-Shimla Railway threads through 102 tunnels, over 800 bridges, and climbs from 640m to 2,076m.
 It's a UNESCO World Heritage route for a reason.
 Book the Rail Car or first class (INR 300-700) for window seats.
 The journey IS the attraction.

-When should I visit?
+When should you visit?

 March to June: Pleasant 15-28°C. Ideal for sightseeing.
 May-June is peak Indian tourist season — crowded and expensive.